-About half way, after 5th kilometre we reached the highest point of the hike, Mjolvafjellet 1222 metres high.
+About half way into the hike, after 5th kilometre, we reached the highest point of the ridge, Mjolvafjellet (1222 masl).
 It was a wide bouldery area again, lots of space to fit all the keen walkers without disturbing one another.
-Luckily, the clouds cleared a bit and we were finally able to see some of the famous Romsdalseggen views: Romsdalhorn standing proud with its summit sticking out of the clouds like a scarf, Trollveggen partly hiding in mist, but still very dramatic and the valley – greens and yellows of fields, river Rauma like an emerald ribbon.
+Luckily, the clouds cleared a bit and we were finally able to see the famous Romsdalseggen views: Romsdalhorn standing proud with its summit sticking out of the clouds like, Trollveggen partly hiding in mist, but still very dramatic, and the Romsdal valley – greens and yellows of fields, river Rauma like an emerald ribbon.

-I liked it a lot up to the last 1.5 kilometre.
-Then we reached the very end of the ridge (with a cute stone built hut) and awaiting us was a steep and hard descent from over 700 metres over sea level to Andalsnes.
+I liked it a lot up to the final 1.5 kilometre.
+Then, we reached the very end of the ridge (with a cute stone hut).
+Awaiting us was a steep and hard descent from over 700 metres over sea level to Andalsnes.

-Despite the Sherpa steps (steep stony steps built in 2013 by Nepalese Sherpas) it was a struggle back down, painful and hard on the knees.
+Despite the Sherpa steps (steep stony steps built in 2013 by Nepalese Sherpas) it was a struggle to go down, painful and hard on the knees.
 While descending we passed Andalsnes viewpoint (steel viewing platform Rampestreken) and even the fantastic views to the fjord did not make it any more bearable.
-When the Sherpa steps finished we descended just as steeply thru a forest, used hard tree roots as steps.
+When the Sherpa steps ended, we descended just as steeply thru a forest, used tree roots and rocks as steps.

 It was a great relief to finally arrive down at the street level and see our baby camper waiting for us patiently.
 After 8 hours hike (last hour was the hardest!) we were happy, content and already planning next days journey!
 We would love to hike Romsdalseggen again, in better weather to be able to enjoy the extensive views to the surrounding majestic mountains.

 How to hike Romsdalseggen ridge Norway